Outcome

 In 1952 a young farm boy, a diagnosed schizophrenic, had been steadily deteriorating, despite all conventional medical efforts.
 He became catatonic and unable to speak or use the bathroom.
 Eventually, he lapsed into a coma.
 His doctors believed he was dying due to his schizophrenia, and placed him on a terminal care list.

 In the same hospital, Doctors Abram Hoffer and Humphrey Osmond were developing a new type of treatment for schizophrenia.
-In consideration of his terminal prognosis, this boy became one of its first recipients.
+The dying boy became one of its first recipients.
 On day one, he was given 10 grams of niacin (vitamin B3) and 5 grams of vitamin C, in divided doses.
 By the second day he was no longer in a coma, and after two weeks on the nutrients, he was pronounced normal.
 After twelve years he remained well and was an active member of his community.

 The Hoffer/Osmond nutritional approach to treating mental illness became known as Megavitamin Therapy.
 Twenty years later, Linus Pauling, two-time Nobel laureate, renamed it Orthomolecular Medicine.
 Orthomolecular treatments are based on providing brain and body with required and missing nutrients in appropriate doses, and eliminating/avoiding toxic substances.
-Prescriptions vary with the patient, and are based on individual biochemical/nutrient requirements.
-Some orthomolecular physicians use antipsychotics to help suppress symptoms during early treatment.
+Nutrients are based on individual biochemical/nutrient requirements.
+Some orthomolecular physicians use antipsychotics with certain patients, to help suppress symptoms during early treatment.
 Then, in gradual steps, as nutritive healing progresses, they cautiously reduce drug dosage.

 Histadelia - In the early years of this century, at the height of his career, Nijinski, the much-acclaimed Russian dancer, was diagnosed incurably insane.
 Nijinsky may have been histadelic.
-One of the first indications of illness occurred when Nijinsky, who had been a devoted and kindly father and husband, pushed his wife and infant child downstairs; later, when asked about this, he seemed confused.
-He became obsessed with visions of dead soldiers, and prone to violence, especially when separated from the mental institute.
+One of the first indications of illness occurred when Nijinsky, who had been a devoted and kindly father and husband, pushed his wife and infant child downstairs.
+Later, when asked about this, he seemed confused.
 He often refused food, particularly meat, for long stretches of time.
+He became increasingly obsessed with visions of dead soldiers.
 He never recovered and never danced again, although his wife found that he always remembered every move of every dance he ever performed.

-Histadelia is characterized by elevated blood histamine, and brain undermethylation with excessive folate.
-15-20% of schizophrenics are probably histadelic.
-Histadelics tend to work compulsively and are often highly creative, but prone to almost constant often suicidal depression, as well as obsessions, compulsions, and addictions.
+Histadelia is characterized by elevated blood histamine, and brain undermethylation with excessive folate accumulation.
+An estimated 15-20% of schizophrenics are histadelic.
+Histadelics tend to work compulsively, and often excel in the sciences or sports, but are prone to a relatively constant and severe depression, as well as obsessions, compulsions, and addictions.

-Pyrolurics commonly respond within a few months to B6, zinc, manganese, GLA, antioxidants, and reduced exposure to stressors and toxins.
-The nutrient dosage usually must be increased when under increased stress of any kind.
+Pyrolurics commonly respond within several weeks to months to B6, zinc, manganese, GLA, boron, biotin, magnesium, GABA, antioxidants, and other nutrients.
+Limiting exposure to stressors and toxins is important.
+The nutrient dosage is significantly increased when anticipating or undergoing stress.

 Dr. William Philpott has found that, on average, 92% of schizophrenics show mental reactions to allergens, with an average of 10 substances eliciting reactions per patient.
-Common allergens include dairy, glutenous grains, tobacco, caffeine, sugar, nightshades (potato family), or others.
+Common allergens include dairy, glutenous grains, tobacco, caffeine, sugar, nightshades (potato family), etc.

-Treatment typically involves nutritive support, avoiding the allergen, desensitization, and attention to contributory conditions (e.g., Candida, mercury overload, sugar imbalances, thyroid conditions).
+Treatment typically involves nutritive support, avoiding the allergen, desensitization, and attention to contributory conditions (e.g., Candida, mercury overload, sugar imbalances, thyroid disorder, adrenal exhaustion).

 Miscellaneous nutritional imbalances - in perhaps 10% of cases, assorted nutritional deficiencies or excesses, not encompassed above, are the major consideration.
 Malabsorption is often a factor.